 How to study Dharma

-Dharma teaching and Dharma practice is both temporary and ultimate Refuge.
-I especially advise my students to study Lamrim texts like Lama Je Tsong Khapa’s Lamrim Chenmo, which I mentioned above, Lamrim texts written by the first Panchen Lama and the fifth Dalai Lama, and Kaybje Pabongka Rinpoche's great Lamrim text, Liberation in the Palm of your Hand.
-It is very important to study and practise Lamrim always, no matter how advanced you are.
-Lamrim practice is the very heart of Dharma practice.
-If you consistently practise Lamrim, then your Dharma practice will have a solid foundation.
+Dharma teaching and Dharma practice is both a temporary and ultimate Refuge.
+As I have mentioned, I especially advise my students to study the Lam Rim, gradual path to enlightenment.
+As mentioned, it is important to study texts like Lama Je Tsongkhapa’s Lamrim Chenmo, as well as texts written by the first and second Panchen Lamas, and the fifth Dalai Lama, and Kyabje Pabongka Rinpoche's Liberation in the Palm of your Hand.
+It is very important to study and practise Lam Rim always, no matter how advanced you are: this practice is the very heart of Dharma practice and it gives your practice a solid foundation.

 The Preciousness of Dharma traditions and lineages

 In Tibetan Buddhism, there four principal schools or traditions: Nyingma, Sakya, Kagyu and Gelug.
 Lama Je Tsongkhapa's tradition is known as the Gaden Tradition, which is another way of saying Gelug.
 Lama Je Tsongkhapa is the emanation and embodiment of the Buddhas Manjushiri, Avalokiteshvara (Chenrezig) and Vajrapani; he is known as second Buddha of this age.
 The four Tibetan Buddhist traditions each have their precious teachings; each of the four traditions is perfect in its own way and has its own beauty, power and glory.
 Each of the traditions must retain their original method and style of teaching as this preserves the uniqueness of its lineages.